 Minister Zardari Vows to Enhance Karachi Prison Conditions

-Minister Zardari emphasized the government’s commitment to improving the prison system.
+Minister Zardari emphasized government’s commitment to improve prison system.
 He revealed plans to introduce solar energy in Sindh jails, which would improve living conditions and reduce energy costs.
-Moreover, he highlighted the need to support underprivileged inmates, promising the expansion of such vocational programs across the province.
+Moreover, he highlighted the need to support underprivileged inmates, promising expansion of such vocational programs across Sindh.

-This convocation marks a significant shift towards rehabilitation and skill development in the prison system.
-By equipping inmates with practical skills, the government aims to reduce recidivism and help former convicts lead productive lives post-incarceration.
-The success of this initiative at Karachi Central Jail sets a positive precedent for similar programs throughout Sindh, offering hope and a second chance to many inmates.
+This convocation marks a significant shift towards rehabilitation and skill development in prison system.
+By equipping inmates with practical skills, government aims to reduce recidivism and help former convicts lead productive lives post-incarceration.
+Success of this initiative at Karachi Central Jail sets a positive precedent for similar programs throughout Sindh, offering hope and a second chance to many inmates.